ibrahim-kocyigit/kocyigit-dsml/02_application/data_visualization/matplotlib_and_seaborn_cheat_sheet.md

 # Import pandas using its common alias
 import pandas as pd

-# Apply the fivethirtyeight predefined style
-import matplotlib.style as style style.use('fivethirtyeight')
 ```

 ## 2. Basic Plotting with Matplotlib
 **Line Plot**